-Liberty Tax (opens in new tab) has been helping people with their tax affairs since 1997.
-While this IRS e-filing authorized provider does offer an online cloud-based software system its real strength is backing that up with help from real advisors.
-This is despite the coronavirus pandemic.
+Liberty Tax has been helping people with their tax affairs since 1997.
+While this IRS e-filing authorized provider does offer an online cloud-based software system, its core strength is backing that up with help from real advisors.

 - Want to try Liberty Tax?
 Check out the website here

-In terms of products Liberty Tax currently has three variations on the theme.
-Its Basic package (opens in new tab) starts things off at $44.95 (State Returns available for $39.95) and is ideally suited for simple tax situations.
+In terms of products Liberty Tax currently has three tiered variations on the theme.
+Its Basic package starts things off at $45.95 (State Returns available for $36.95) and is ideally suited for simple tax situations.
 If you’re single or married with no dependents and have relatively little paperwork to pick through then this is a good starting point.

-Next up, Liberty Tax has Deluxe (opens in new tab), its $64.95 package (State Returns available for $34.95) aimed at those of us with slightly more complicated lives that can make filing time more problematical.
+Next up, Liberty Tax has Deluxe, its $65.95 package (State Returns available for $36.95) aimed at those of us with slightly more complicated lives that can make filing time more problematical.
 It’ll help you get through considerations such as kids, investments, childcare costs, college fees and also covers home ownership when it comes to return time.

 When it comes to features then Liberty Tax has tailored its three packages to suit different needs and requirements.
 Basic, for example, supports Forms 1040, 8853 and Schedule A and B. Deluxe supports Forms 1040, 4562, 8829, 4136, 8839, 8853 and Schedule A, B, C. Premium offers support for Forms 1040, 4562, 8829, 4136, 4684, 4835, 8839, 8853 plus Schedules A, B, C, E, F, K-1.